-Navigate the file selection dialog to the appropriate directory, select the ISO image and then press the Open button.
-This will immediately create a symbolic link to the selected ISO image file.
+Press the Open button to immediately create a symbolic link to the selected ISO image file.
 The symbolic link will be created and placed inside Architect's /var/lib/architect/ISOs directory.
 Once the copy is completed, the ISO image file that was linked to must be preserved and kept at the exact same file-system location in order for Architect's symbolic link to be valid.